IRL Glasses Block Screens, Bringing You Back to a Pre-Tech World

 The people behind IRL Glasses think we need more time IRL

 Their Kickstarter campaign was launched the week of October 7th, and they’ve already (as of writing) collected upwards of $132,150 USD in funding (Editors note: as of November 2018, the IRL Glasses project raised a total of $140,920 USD).
 That’s well above their $25,000 goal.
 The people have spoken, and they want some new glasses.

-According to the New York Times, the average American spends over 10 hours a day staring into screens (for some of us, it’s surely more).
+Americans spend 11 hours a day looking at screens (NY Times 2018), and for some of us, the figure is surely more.
 We’re entranced by the dopamine-kick of our devices, drawn to their comforting glow and promise of endless information and entertainment.

 A recent study has found that we spend more than 50 hours a week with our personal devices.
 Meanwhile, television consumption for the average North American is dropping, but it still averages out at a whopping 292.6 minutes a day.
 When you consider most of us work 35-40 hours a week, sleep around 49 hours a week, and have to deal with personal hygiene, care, relationships, the groceries, etc.—that’s really an incredible amount of time to stare at glowing stuff.

 Ronald Reagan may no longer be president, but the anti-TV, anti-mass media agitation built into They Live is still totally relevant.
 Except now instead of leaving basic cable on all evening and being advertised to 30% of the time, we’re steady-stream binge-watching on Hulu or Netflix, wheeling through our social media feeds, and Like-ing what we like.

-Trying to think of a way to get around this hegemonic screen-feed, founder Scott Blew hit on the idea of IRL Glasses at the beginning of 2017.
-He then brought the prototype of the sunglasses to his friend Ivan Cash, who agreed the concept was extremely timely.
+Trying to think of a way to get around this hegemonic screen-feed, Los Angeles based founder Scott Blew hit on the idea of IRL Glasses at the beginning of 2017.
+He then brought the prototype of the sunglasses to his friend Ivan Cash, who agreed the concept of a device that blocks ads (and more) was extremely timely.

 Cash’s background is primarily as an artist with a strong anti-tech streak.
 He seems to have a knack for coming up with concepts that strike a nerve.